zurinaza/ESD-Competency/README.md

     // STEP 8 suggest the complete rubric h+=`<div class="stepcard${b.comps.every(k=>rubricFilled(k))?' ok':''}">
       <div class="stephead"><span class="stepnum">8</span><h3>Build the rubric</h3></div>
       <div class="stepsub">From the course name, topic, CLO and competencies, an AI drafts the complete rubric for this content.
 Copy the prompt into any AI you already have, then paste its answer back to fill the rubric.
-Criteria 1&#8211;3 come from the observable behaviours; criterion 4 is the &#8220;so what&#8221;.
+Criteria 1&#8211;3 come from the observable behaviours; criterion 4 assesses what the student does with the analysis.
 Review and edit every cell &#8212; the mark must be one you could defend at an exam board.</div>
       <div style="margin-left:36px;margin-bottom:14px" class="noprint">
         <div class="aiopt">
           <div class="aiopt-h">Use any AI to draft the rubric <span class="aiopt-tag">works with anything, no key</span></div>